9volt/Minigames/README.md

 Minigames
 =========
-Status:  In progress
+Status:  In progress.
+1 game complete.

 Eventually a small collection of small games.

-Attributions:
+Attributions and Resources used:

+Cat Dungeon:
-Part of the graphic tiles used in this program is the Public domain roguelike tileset "RLTiles".  http://opengameart.org/content/dungeon-crawl-32x32-tiles
+ * Part of the graphic tiles used in this program is the Public domain roguelike tileset "RLTiles".  http://opengameart.org/content/dungeon-crawl-32x32-tiles
-Cat sprite from Shepardskin. http://opengameart.org/content/cat-sprites
+ * Cat sprite from Shepardskin. http://opengameart.org/content/cat-sprites
+ * Sounds created with bfxr.net
+ * Unity Pro Game Engine
+ * Unity 2D tutorial
+ * Tiled Map Editor